sudoblockio/tackle/docs/writing-tackle-files.md

 expanded:
   ->: input
+  for: ttd  # Strings are rendered by default for `for` loops
   message: What do you want to do?
-  for: ttd  # Strings are rendered by default for `for` loops
   default: "{{item}}" # Here we must explicitly render as default could be a str
 # Equivalent to
 compact->: input What do you want to do? --for ttd --default "{{ item }}"
 ```

-For more information on loops and conditional, check out the [hook methods documentation.]()
+For more information on loops and conditional, check out the [hook methods documentation.](hook-methods.md)

 ### Public vs Private Hook Calls

 Thus far all the examples have been of public hook calls denoted by `->` arrows which run the hook and store the value in the key but sometimes you might want to call hooks but not have the key stored in the output.
 To do this you would instead run a private hook denoted by `_>` arrow.
 Such cases exist when you are dealing with a strict schema and want to embed actions / logic in that schema or you want to keep a clean context and ignore the output of a key.
 The output of a private hook call is still available to be used later in the same context and is only removed when the context changes such as when a tackle hook is called that parses another tackle file / provider.

+For more information, check out the [memory management](memory-management.md) docs.

 ## Special Cases